benjamin-kraatz/material_segmented_control/README.md

 ### TODO

-a) If you don't want do define a selection and idle color for each item, set them in MSC directly (almost done, friends!)

-b) Provide a vertical divider between each item
+a) Provide a vertical divider between each item

 ### Known issues